The Mad Doctor (1933 film)

 The Mad Doctor is a Mickey Mouse cartoon released in 1933.
-It is known as the first appearance of the title character "The Mad Doctor", or "Dr. XXX".
+It is known as the first appearance of the titular character, additionally known as "Doctor XXX".
 It was the 52nd Mickey Mouse short film, and the second of that year.

+This short is in the public domain because Disney did not renew the copyright as was required at the time.
+However, elements of the short, including Pluto and aspects of Mickey's design, remain under copyright until 2026.

 Plot

-The plot centers on the title character, a mad scientist who has kidnapped Mickey's dog, Pluto.
-Mickey tries to rescue him before the doctor can perform his experiment: putting Pluto's head to the body of a chicken in order to see if a puppy will hatch from an egg (that is if the end result will "bark or crow or cackle").
-Mickey battles his way through booby traps and animated skeletons before eventually getting caught and strapped onto a table to get cut open by a buzz-saw, forcing Mickey to suck in his belly, trembling.
-The scene then fades to Mickey asleep in bed and suddenly woken up by a fly, whose buzzing resembles the whirring of the saw.
+The plot centers on the titular character, a mad scientist who has kidnapped Mickey's dog, Pluto.
+Mickey tries to rescue him before the doctor can perform his experiment: attaching Pluto's head onto the body of a chicken in order to ascertain what noise the potential hatchling will make.
+Mickey battles his way through booby traps and animated skeletons before eventually getting caught and strapped onto a table to be cut in half by a circular saw, forcing Mickey to suck in his belly as he trembles.
+The scene then fades to Mickey asleep in bed and suddenly woken up by a fly, whose buzzing is akin to the whirring of the saw.
 Not yet realizing the events were only a nightmare, Mickey shouts for Pluto, who eagerly jumps onto Mickey's bed with his doghouse and chain still attached to his collar.